inmaugarc/DataScienceBlog/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to StackOverflow for the data and to Udacity because there are some pieces of code.
+Must give credit to StackOverflow for the collecting data and to Udacity because there are some pieces of code taken out from the DataScience Udacity Nanodegree classrooms.
 Otherwise, feel free to use the code here as you would like!